Azariaaaa/PlantUp/README.md

 PlantUp!
 =======
-Maui APP used to reconize plants
+Maui APP used to reconize plants from a photo.